palepusrinivas/guava_adminpanel/ADMIN_README.md

 ---

-This admin panel provides a comprehensive solution for managing the RideFast platform, with robust security, excellent user experience, and scalable architecture.
+This admin panel provides a comprehensive solution for managing the Gauva platform, with robust security, excellent user experience, and scalable architecture.